 that are used for ongoing operations, construction projects, and salaries for workers.
-384 The FTA also did not distribute or award any grant funds to its grantees across the country.
-385 These grants primarily fund operating expenses and capital projects.
-386 The FDA was unable to conduct essential reviews of ongoing projects that were already funded, such as those related to environmental and legal issues.
-387 Additionally, the FTA suspended all program and project oversight activities unless there is sufficient funding from prior year appropriations to continue those activities.
+The FTA also did not distribute or award any grant funds to its grantees across the country.
+These grants primarily fund operating expenses and capital projects.
+The FDA was unable to conduct essential reviews of ongoing projects that were already funded, such as those related to environmental and legal issues.
+Additionally, the FTA suspended all program and project oversight activities unless there is sufficient funding from prior year appropriations to continue those activities.
 388

 Federal Railroad Administration.
 Key offices and positions within the Federal Railroad Administration ("FRA") continue to operate during shutdowns in order to support FRA's critical safety missions.
 However, FRA's Office of Railroad Policy and Development-the primary grantor of Federal funding to Amtrak for operations, capital, and debt servicing requirements-ceases operations during shutdowns.
 FRA is unable to administer grant, financial, and technical assistance to Amtrak and all other grantees and funding partners.
-He are the same statements of the same statements
+391